 A lot of times the appliances bought for one home will not look natural or match a new home, but the decision is ultimately up to the seller.
 Keep in mind that appliances are considered personal property so they do not add much value.

 Should I be present during tours and to present my home?

 The most simple answer to these types of questions is NO!
 In fact, this is one of the top mistakes a seller can make.
-This can make potential buyers feel pressured and uncomfortable to talk and ask questions freely with their realtor which is not what you want to make the sale!
+This can make potential buyers feel pressured and uncomfortable to freely ask questions and speak with their realtor.
+This is not how you want to make the sale!
 After giving the cleaned and organized home one last check over, leave just before they arrive and come back once you’re sure they’ve left.

 Thank you for reading this post, and if you are ready to sell your home, call your trusted, dedicated partners at Colorado Real Estate LLC and Susanna at (719)321-0800.